Kentucky Marijuana Laws

 • Up to eight ounces.
 A first offense is a class A misdemeanor, punishable with a fine of up to $500, up to 12 months in jail, or both.
 Second and subsequent offenses are class D felonies, punishable with a fine of between $1,000 and $10,000, between one and five years in prison, or both.

-• Between eight ounces and five pounds.
+• Eight ounces or more but less than five pounds.
 A first offense is a class D felony, punishable with a fine of between $1,000 and $10,000, between one and five years in prison, or both.
-Second and subsequent offenses are class C felonies, punishable with a fine of between $1,000 and $10,000, between five and ten years in prison, or both.
+Second and subsequent offenses are class C felonies, punishable with a fine of between $1,000 and $10,000, between 5 and 10 years in prison, or both.

 • Five pounds or more.
-A first offense is a class C felony, punishable with a fine of between $1,000 and $10,000, between five and ten years in prison, or both.
-Second and subsequent offenses are class B felonies, punishable with a fine of between $1,000 and $10,000, between ten and 20 years in prison, or both.
+A first offense is a class C felony, punishable with a fine of between $1,000 and $10,000, between 5 and 10 years in prison, or both.
+Second and subsequent offenses are class B felonies, punishable with a fine of between $1,000 and $10,000, between 10 and 20 years in prison, or both.

-• Trafficking on or within 1,000 feet of a school building.
-A violation is a class D felony, punishable with a fine of between $1,000 and $10,000, between one and five years in prison, or both.
+Anyone who traffics marijuana in or within 1,000 feet of a school building commits a class D felony.
+A convicted defendant faces a fine of between $1,000 and $10,000, between one and five years in prison, or both.
 However, if the violation carries a harsher penalty (for example, trafficking five pounds of marijuana, which is a class C felony), the harsher penalty will apply.

-It is illegal in Kentucky to possess or distribute drug paraphernalia (or manufacture or possess paraphernalia with the intent to distribute it).
-It is also illegal for someone to advertise items that the person knows (or should know) are designed or intended to be used as drug paraphernalia.
+Yes.
+It's illegal in Kentucky to use, possess with intent to use, or distribute drug paraphernalia.
+It's also illegal for someone to advertise items that the person knows (or should know) are designed or intended to be used as drug paraphernalia.
 Paraphernalia includes items used in growing, harvesting, processing, selling, storing, or using marijuana.
 A violation of any of these laws is a class A misdemeanor, punishable with a fine of up to $500, up to 12 months in jail, or both.
-(Ky.
-Rev. Stat.
-Ann. §§ 218A.500, 532.020, 534.040 (2019).)

 DEFEND YOUR RIGHTS